Professional website for marketing agencies

 The team section follows the principle "people buy from people".
 Real portraits (no stock), roles, focus areas, LinkedIn links, optional personal words (professional passion, favourite project).
 For agencies strongly relying on individual key figures (owners, strategy leads), a separate detail page per person may exist - with publications, talks, strategic statements.
 This positions thought leadership and is positively received by buyers.

-Tech stack and compliance at agency level
+Technology and alignment at agency level

-BFSG compliance (in force since 28 June 2025) is doubly relevant on agency websites - on the one hand legal duty, on the other professional demand.
+BFSG alignment (in force since 28 June 2025) is doubly relevant on agency websites - on the one hand legal duty, on the other professional demand.
 We meet WCAG 2.1 AA in all components: semantic landmarks, correct heading hierarchy, contrast values above 4.5:1, focus-visible interaction elements, screen-reader friendly forms.
 Accessibility is not retrofitted but embedded in the component architecture.

 B2B visibility and LinkedIn integration